tillbaum/pytiba/README.md

     (ex: “A01_b_Floorplan L00_17.06.18_11:34.pdf“ ).
  +   with papersize format automatically matching the sheetsize format
  +   Sheetview selection is made either by selecting Sheets in Project Browser before the script is run or by Sheet-Selection-          Dialog.
- +  Sheets can be selected via the Project Browser or the Sheet-Selection-Dialog. ()

 ### dwg/dxf_export tool:
 Exports multiple Revit Sheets to dwg or dxf format with user specified filename.
 The filename can consist of any parameter found in the properties of the SheetView.
 Current date and/or time letters are also supported.
 ### Sheets from Excel:
-Lets you easily create RevitSheetViews from an Excel worksheet table Parameters SheetNr, SheetName, IssueDate, Author, manual_Scale.
+Lets you easily create RevitSheetViews from an Excel worksheet table Parameters SheetNr, SheetName, IssueDate, Author, manual_Scale are set on the SheetView.
+If Sheet exist, only the parameters get updated.
 ### Levels from Excel:
-Creates Levels from an Excel worksheet table
+Creates Levels from an Excel worksheet table.
 ### Section Tools
-This toolset lets you create Sections parralel to a line orthogonal to a line.
+This toolset lets you create Sections parallel to a line and orthogonal to a line.
-When more than one lines are selected you can create a
+When more than one line is selected you can create a developed view of walls.
+Lets you automatically place the views in the right order on a sheet view (there is also a tool on the pyrevit tab for that purpose).
+### Schedule csv-Export
+Exports selected Schedules to csv-files with on click and also creates a Excel file.
+(Under developement)
+### Family Folder, Project Folder
+Just a link to your important Revit Content Folders.
+Open a folder in Windows Explorer.
+Pressing Shift + Click lets you choose the Folder in your File System.
+### SaveAs
+Adds the missing SaveAs Button.
+Can be added to the Quick Launch Toolbar.

 ### PDF_export in Detail:
 #### Sheet Selection Dialog
+*** work in progress ***

 <table>
 <tr>